sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_53_ConceptOfStack/Quiz01.md

 **Description**

-a) Limit is the lowest value which means the Stack grows downwards in X86.

-b) Limit is the lowest value which means the Stack grows downwards in X86.

-c) Limit is the lowest value which means the Stack grows downwards in X86.

-d) Limit is the lowest value which means the Stack grows downwards in X86.
+Limit is the lowest value which means the Stack grows downwards in X86.

 ---
 ---